ANIMAL BARN & CORN MAZE

 Bouncing Barnyard: Bring your little ones to bounce along on a farm hopper in our animal barn.
 Ages 5 and under.

-Corn Bin: Enjoy this new sensory experience outside the Paddock this year!
+Corn Bin: Enjoy this sensory experience outside the Paddock this year!
+Ages 8 and under.

 Educational displays from Egg Farmers of Ontario, Sheep Farmers of Ontario, Ontario Pork (the Pig Mobile), Grain Farmers of Ontario, and Dairy Farmers of Ontario.